RAW Sensor (MediaTek Imgsensor)

 ISP Pipeline Feature

-There are 4 ISP pipeline feature controls (brightness, contrast, saturation, sharpness, and hue).
+There are 5 ISP pipeline feature controls (Brightness, Contrast, Saturation, Hue, and Sharpness).
 The user can set them and observe the image quality change.
+The default control value is zero which means to disable the control.

 v4l2-ctl -d ${VIDEO_DEV[0]} -c brightness=100 # MAX